-A true taste of Portuguese cuisine, this rich and savory monkfish rice stew is flavored with wine, tomatoes, garlic, smoked paprika and brimming with gorgeous chunks of monkfish, but you'll swear it's lobster tail.
-Make this classic dish and enjoy these warm Southern European flavors any night of the week.
+A true taste of Portuguese cuisine, this rich and savory Monkfish Rice Stew is flavored with wine, tomatoes, garlic, smoked paprika and brimming with gorgeous chunks of monkfish.
+Make this classic dish and enjoy warm Southern European flavors any night of the week!

 Seafood rice is a common dish throughout Portugal.
 Some recipes call for shrimp or a combination of shrimp, crab, clams and calamari.
-One common variation features monkfish - a popular white fish served in this creamy and comforting rice and veggie stew.
+One popular recipe for this stew features monkfish, a popular white fish variety.

-It's consistency also makes monkfish ideal for cooking in a stew like this one, because the meat will cook through, but it won't flake apart like so many traditional white fish fillets would.
+It's consistency also makes monkfish ideal for cooking in a stew like this one, because the meat will cook through, but it won't flake apart like so many delicate white fish fillets.

 Let's get to the stew!

-Monkfish: monkfish brings the firm consistency of lobster and the similar taste of sweet buttery lobster tail (at a fraction of the price!)
+Monkfish: monkfish brings the firm consistency of lobster and the similar taste of sweet buttery lobster tail (at a fraction of the price!).
+(Check out the FAQ Section below for more info on buying monkfish.)
 If you can't find monkfish, substitute a simple white fish like haddock or cod fillets, or go for large shrimp, instead.

 Rice: grab your favorite short-grain rice for this dish.
 Carolino is the most common type here in Portugal, but arborio is a great option, as well.
 These short, creamy grains give the stew the perfect texture.